 A foreign investor can use a Colombian acquisition vehicle and finance it with capital contributions, debt or a combination of both.

-The main advantage of debt is the potential tax deduction of the installments, interest and related expenses, such as guarantee fees, bank fees, financial costs and exchange rate differences.
+The main advantage of debt is the potential tax deduction of installments, interest and related expenses, such as guarantee fees, bank fees, financial costs and exchange rate differences.
 Bear in mind that Colombia’s new thin capitalization rules could limit the deductibility of interest.

 Deductibility of interest

-Interest payments are deductible, provided the loan was used in income-producing activities and provided WHT was applied to the payments.
+Interest payments are deductible, provided the loan was used in income-producing activities and WHT was applied to the payments.
 Interest payments should be deducted in the same fiscal year in which they are made.
 Financial costs and expenses related to the debt are also deductible, provided they are related to the income-producing activity.

 Under the new thin capitalization rule, interest paid on debts is only deductible where the average total amount does not exceed 3 times the taxpayer ́s previous year’s net equity (i.e. 3:1 ratio).
 For this purpose, only interest-generating debts are considered.

 The thin capitalization rule is applicable to debts with local or foreign entities, whether they are related or non-related parties.
+Operations with foreign related parties should be reviewed to determine the impact of the transfer pricing rules.

 Withholding tax on debt and methods to reduce or eliminate it